headforwards-spd/headforwards-website/src/pages/info-pages/digital-peninsular.md

 components:
   - content:
       - text: >-
-          Cornwall has more Fibre to Premises than any other region in the UK, with speeds of over 300MBPS and the highest usage in the UK This has contributed to the thriving tech scene here.

-          Cornwall has a history of being home to engineering pioneers, now digital pioneers are at the forefront of the tech industry.
+          As one of the fastest growing tech hubs in the UK, Cornwall has been a key part of the success of Headforwards.

+          With a growing ecosystem of technology businesses, impressive connectivity and unique surroundings, Cornwall has been critical to Headforwards’ growth.

+          As a founder member of key development communities such as Software Cornwall and Agile on the Beach, and the largest tech employer in the county, Headforwards plays a central role in Cornwall’s tech ecosystem.
         type: markdown-component
+      - jobTitle: Travel solutions director
+        name: John Howell
+        quote: >-
+          There’s a misconception that Cornwall is outside of the UK’s tech sector – but it couldn’t be more different.
+With the rapidly growing infrastructure we have here, we have all the benefits of a city and more.
+        type: quote-component
     isPostit: false
     isRightImage: false
-    isTwoColumns: false
+    isTwoColumns: true
     type: image-copy-component
-  - jobTitle: Travel Solutions Director
-    name: John Howell
-    quote: >-
-      When clients decide to partner with Headforwards, they don’t just get the value of an in-house team – they get the value of Cornwall’s entire tech ecosystem.
-    type: quote-component
+    title: Connected Cornwall
   - flip: true
     imageOne: /uploads/headforwards-speed-test copy.jpg
     imageTwo: /uploads/team-2.jpg